-Planned activity number: PT-2021-04/M5HVE-2021-02
+Planned activity number: PT-2022-04/M5HVE-2022-02

-PennDOT will continue the enforcement grants for FFY 2021 that fund municipal police participation in impaired driving, occupant protection, aggressive driving, and pedestrian enforcement countermeasures in a single grant agreement.
+PennDOT will continue the enforcement grants for FFY 2022 that fund municipal police participation in impaired driving, occupant protection, aggressive driving, and pedestrian enforcement countermeasures in a single grant agreement.
 Funding distribution utilizes an allocation formula based on crash data.
 Eligible governmental units are identified by the Pennsylvania Highway Safety Office based on police jurisdictional coverage of high-crash areas.
-PennDOT will fund approximately fifty (50) of these grants in FFY 2021.
-Funding under the municipal police traffic services enforcement program will ultimately reach approximately 700 police departments in Pennsylvania.
+PennDOT will fund approximately fifty (50) of these grants in FFY 2022.
+Funding under the municipal police traffic services enforcement program will ultimately reach nearly 725 police departments in Pennsylvania.

-PennDOT will offer enforcement grants that will reach nearly 700 municipal police departments addressing road segments with the highest DUI crash numbers statewide as reported by municipal police.
+Under the impaired driving focus area of the Police Traffic Services Enforcement Program, PennDOT will offer enforcement grants addressing road segments with the highest DUI crash numbers statewide as reported by municipal police.
 Participating departments conduct DUI enforcement operations, including sobriety checkpoints, roving patrols, mobile awareness patrols, and Cops in Shops operations.
 Enforcement is coordinated throughout the year to correspond with both national and local mobilizations.

-Police departments will have access to a new restricted area of the Pennsylvania Crash Information Tool (PCIT) specifically designed for the PTS grantees to assist them in identifying high-risk areas to target enforcement.
-The enforcement query tool will allow enforcement grantees to query their local crash data by date, time, and location as well as by safety focus area enhancing the evidence-based enforcement details.
+Police departments have access to a restricted area of the Pennsylvania Crash Information Tool (PCIT) specifically designed for the PTS grantees to assist them in identifying high-risk areas to target enforcement.
+The enforcement query tool will allow enforcement grantees to query their local crash data by date, time, and location as well as by safety focus area, enhancing the evidence-based enforcement details.
 The law enforcement liaisons as well as the regional DUI program administrators will also be trained on the PCIT tools.
 While it is not mandated that the grantees use the PCIT tools as the only source of problem identification for enforcement, PennDOT encourages law enforcement grantees use all available such as local arrest records and local crash data analysis.
-The 700 municipal police departments cover more than 85% of the impaired driver crashes resulting in an injury or fatality over the period of 2015 to 2019.
-Grant-funded high visibility DUI enforcement conducted by local police in FFY 2019 resulted in over 88,000 vehicle contacts and more than 1,100 of those motorists were arrested for impaired driving.